amng9560/cocktails_library/README.md

 4. Install imgcat by entering into ITerm2 "npm install -g imgcat-cli".
 This will install imgcat globally.

 In order to run this file, enter into ITerm 2 ruby bin/run.rb

-You have your choices Vodka, Gin, Whiskey, Rum, Vermouth, and Tequila.